abhiramiak/DIABETECS-PREDICTION-FOR-WOMEN-USING-SVM/README.md

 1. Data Collection & Dataset Overview

-The model uses a structured medical dataset containing eight clinically significant attributes, including women-specific factors:
+The model uses a structured medical dataset containing eight clinically significant attributes, including women-specific factors:</br>
-1.Pregnancies
-2.Glucose
+ 1.Pregnancies</br>
+ 2.Glucose</br>
-3.Blood Pressure
+ 3.Blood Pressure</br>
-4.Skin Thickness
+ 4.Skin Thickness</br>
-5.Insulin
+ 5.Insulin</br>
-6.Body Mass Index (BMI)
+ 6.Body Mass Index (BMI)</br>
-7.Diabetes Pedigree Function
+ 7.Diabetes Pedigree Function</br>
  8.Age

 2. Data Preprocessing

-To ensure high-quality input for model learning:
+To ensure high-quality input for model learning:</br>
-Missing and zero values are handled appropriately Feature scaling (standardization) is applied to normalize different data ranges Clean data is prepared for model training
+- Missing and zero values are handled appropriately</br>
+- Feature scaling (standardization) is applied to normalize different data </br>
+- Clean data is prepared for model training

 3. Model Training

-The dataset is split into training and testing sets (typically 70–80% for training and 20–30% for testing) The Support Vector Machine (SVM) algorithm is trained using the training data SVM is well-suited for binary classification problems (Diabetic vs. Non-Diabetic) The model learns to identify patterns that distinguish diabetic and non-diabetic cases
+The dataset is split into training and testing sets (typically 70–80% for training and 20–30% for testing)</br>
+- The Support Vector Machine (SVM) algorithm is trained using the training data</br>
+- SVM is well-suited for binary classification problems (Diabetic vs. Non-Diabetic)</br>
+- The model learns to identify patterns that distinguish diabetic and non-diabetic cases

-4. Deployment Using Streamlit
+4. Deployment Using Streamlit</br>
-The final trained model is deployed using Streamlit Users enter health details through an intuitive web interface The backend processes the input and displays prediction results in real time
+- The final trained model is deployed using Streamlit</br>
+- Users enter health details through an intuitive web interface</br>
+- The backend processes the input and displays prediction results in real time